dashbuilder/dashbuilder/dashbuilder-backend/dashbuilder-dataset-elasticsearch/README.md

 Notes
 -----
-* In order to use the official elasticsearch java client api as rest client, you must compile and run using Java 1.7+.
 * This module has benn build and tested against an ElasticSearch server version  <code>1.4.2</code>.
 In other releases you may hit with some incompatibility issues.